acad2/pride/docs/mpre/base.md

 - **update**(self):

-		  usage: base.update() => updated_base
+		  usage: base_instance.update() => updated_base

 		 Reloads the module that defines base and returns an updated instance.
-		 The environment is updated with the new component information.
+The old component is replaced by the updated component in the environment.
 		 Further references to the object via instance_name will be directed to the new, updated object.
-Attributes of the original object will be assigned to the new, updated object.
+Attributes of the original object will be assigned to the updated object.

-		 This is the bleeding edge. not solid in terms of object deletion yet.

-- **alert**(self, message='Unspecified alert message', format_args=(), level=0, callback=None):
+- **alert**(self, message='Unspecified alert message', format_args=(), level=0):

-		  usage: base.alert(message, format_args=tuple(), level=0, callback=None)
+		  usage: base.alert(message, format_args=tuple(), level=0)

-		 Create an alert.
-Depending on the level given, the alert may be printed for immediate attention and/or logged quietly for later viewing.
+		 Display/log a message according to the level given.
+The alert may be printed for immediate attention and/or logged quietly for later viewing.

 		 -message is a string that will be logged and/or displayed -format_args are any string formatting args for message.format() -level is an integer indicating the severity of the alert.
-		 -callback is an optional tuple of (function, args, kwargs) to be called when the alert is triggered

 		 alert severity is relative to Alert_Handler log_level and print_level;
-		 a lower number indicates a less verbose notification, while 0 indicates an important message that should not be suppressed.
+		 a lower verbosity indicates a less verbose notification, while 0 indicates a message that should not be suppressed. log_level and print_level may passed in as command line arguments to globally control verbosity.